ancarda/tls-redirector/README.md

 * Can run as an unprivileged user by use of systemd activation sockets.
 * Possible to run without any disk access, making sandboxing trivial.
 * IP address traffic (usually by crawlers) is dropped.
-* Can serve your .well-known/acme-challenge directory.
+* Can serve your `.well-known/acme-challenge` directory.

 ## Possible Caveats

-* The host field is required to redirect (there's no way to configure a default), and visitors without one will simply see an error message.
+* The `Host` header is required to redirect - there's no way to configure a default - and visitors without one will simply see an error message.

-* Must be running on a Linux distribution with systemd for now.
+* Only a single ACME challenge directory can be served, as the `Host` header is ignored, so if you have multiple domains or servers on the same machine, you may want to:
+    * Consider using DNS based ACME challenges.
+    * Store all your HTTP based ACME challenges in the same directory.

+## Configuration

+Behavior may be configured through the following environmental variables:

+* `PORT` (required).
+Either a valid TCP/IP port number, or `systemd` to use systemd socket activation.

+* `ACME_CHALLENGE_DIR` (optional) Path to a directory on disk to serve at the path `/.well-known/acme-challenge`.
+All files are served as `text/plain` and is intended to provide support for HTTP based ACME challenges if necessary.

+  Setting this to `/tmp` means tls-redirector will look for files in that directory.
+This differs slightly from the `--webroot` command of EFF certbot because certbot expects to be at the root, and tls-redirector does not.
+  Therefore, when you setup certbot, if you have the following:

+  `certbot --webroot /var/www`

+  You should set TLS Redirector to:

+  `ACME_CHALLENGE_DIR=/var/www/.well-known/acme-challenge`